cduncan9/cduncan9.github.io/lightbox.md

 |:------:|:------:|
 | 3D CAD Design | Final Model |

+Once I had the heated inserts set in the bottom piece of the enclosure I began the assembly of the PCB in the lightbox.
+When screwing in the PCB, I found that the heated inserts must have changed the alighnment of the holes, and I was only able to screw in two of the PCB holes.
+During the process of mounting the PCB some of the wires connected to the LED and the potentiometer came loose.
+To fix this problem from happening again I soldered female header pins to the board so that now the wires connected to the potentiometer and the LED are detachable.

 ![](https://github.com/cduncan9/cduncan9.github.io/blob/main/IMG_9587.jpg?raw=true)

+I then put the LED and switches through the holes in the top piece of the light box.
+For the LED I used a rubber sleve to seal the hole and for the toggle switch I used a nut to secure the switch to the top piece.
+With a small amount of force I closed the light box and screwed in the M2 screws.

 | ![](https://github.com/cduncan9/cduncan9.github.io/blob/main/assembly.jpg?raw=true) | ![](https://github.com/cduncan9/cduncan9.github.io/blob/main/assembled%20box%20image.jpg?raw=true) |
 |:------:|:------:|
 | 3D CAD Design | Final Model |

+The 9V battery that powers the light box snugly fits inside the battery compartment.

 | ![](https://github.com/cduncan9/cduncan9.github.io/blob/main/batt.jpg?raw=true) | ![](https://github.com/cduncan9/cduncan9.github.io/blob/main/bottom-with-battery.jpg?raw=true) |
 |:------:|:------:|